savabarbarov96/kanbanize-automation-qa-task/README.md

 Collections - Collections library is a part of Python's standard library.
 Therefore, it doesn't require any separate installation.

-JSONLibrary - To install JSONLibrary, you can use pip.
-Open a terminal and type the following command:
+JSONLibrary and RequestsLibrary - To install Open a terminal and type the following command:

+    pip install robotframework-requests

     pip install robotframework-jsonlibrary

-RequestsLibrary - To install RequestsLibrary, you can use pip.
-Open a terminal and type the following command:

-    pip install robotframework-requests

-After installing all these libraries, you can import them in your Robot Framework test suite by adding the following lines to your test suite:
+After installing all these libraries, you should be able to run the files.

-javascript

-*** Settings ***
-Library    Collections
-Library    JSONLibrary
-Library    RequestsLibrary

 [BEFORE YOU RUN]